Employers added 64,000 jobs in November, but unemployment rate jumps to highest in 4 years

 What it means

-The unemployment rate ticked up to 4.6% — the highest since September 2021 — as more people entered the labor force, according to Adam Crisafulli, head of Vital Knowledge.
+The unemployment rate ticked up to 4.6% — the highest since September 2021 — as more people entered the labor force to look for jobs, according to Adam Crisafulli, head of Vital Knowledge.

 While the numbers offer a glimpse into the labor market during the government shutdown, experts say investors and government officials will likely view the data with some skepticism, given questions about the accuracy and completeness of data collection following the shutdown.